 5 Healthiest Sugar Alternatives In 2025 & Beyond

 — By Dr. Sandip Roy.

-These five sugar substitutes offer sweetness without the metabolic downsides of sugar:
+These five sugar substitutes deliver sweetness without the metabolic downsides of refined sugar.

 1. Stevia

-What it is: A natural sweetener derived from the leaves of the Stevia rebaudiana plant.
+What it is: A natural sweetener extracted from the leaves of the Stevia rebaudiana plant, native to South America.
+Its sweetness comes from compounds called steviol glycosides, refined into powders, liquids, or blends.

+5 Healthiest Sugar Alternatives In 2025 & Beyond